780 Rand Road Affordable Housing Development

 - Median home prices and median rents have seen steady increases.
 Both exceed Oregon statewide levels.

-- Hood River will have an ongoing need for housing affordable to lower- and moderate-income households including those making $75,000 or less annually.
+- Hood River will have an ongoing need for housing affordable to lower- and moderate-income households including those making $92,160 or less annually (with four members in the household).

-- About 48% of renters are cost burdened, meaning they pay more than 30% of their gross income for housing and may have difficult affording necessities such as food, clothing, transportation and medical care.
+- In 2019, about 43% of renters were cost burdened, meaning they paid more than 30% of their gross income for housing and may have difficulty affording necessities such as food, clothing, transportation and medical care.

-- 77% of people who work in Hood River live elsewhere and commute.
+- In 2019, 77% of people who work in Hood River lived elsewhere and commuted.

 The aerial photograph below depicts Hood River’s city limits (dashed blue line) and Urban Growth Boundary (dashed red line).
-The 780 Rand Road site is highlighted in yellow – it is located within walking distance of many businesses along Cascade Avenue (US Route 30, the Historic Columbia River Highway).
+The 780 Rand Road site is highlighted in yellow.
+It is in close proximity to many businesses along Cascade Avenue (US Route 30, the Historic Columbia River Highway), as well as the site of a future school.

-The housing development strategy will include evaluation of zoning, utilities, topography and natural features on the site and in the surrounding area, as well as the City’s capital facilities plans for public infrastructure.
+Preparation of preliminary development alternatives included evaluation of zoning, utilities, topography and natural features on the site and in the surrounding area, as well as the City’s capital facilities plans for public infrastructure.
 The Village at Rand Hill neighborhood is located immediately east of the site, and the Maley Subdivision is located to the southwest.
-There are undeveloped properties to the west and south.
+There are undeveloped properties to the west and south, and partially developed properties to the north.
 Public utilities including water, sanitary sewer and stormwater facilities are available to serve the site, but new roads and other infrastructure will need to be constructed.
 Wetlands and steep slopes will affect where housing and other improvements can be constructed on the site.

 Download this document to review two broad housing market economic topics affecting Hood River.